Porter-Carl-IV/DatabaseClean/README.md

 -The person running this code is a developer, and so they don't need command line flags to change the output mode.
 They can instead choose whether to call the printLog, saveLog, or both functions at the end.

+-The 'favorite_flavor' column in migrated records is a feature of the new system, therefore should not be compared to the old records.

+-The 'favorite_flavor' column in migrated records is not a mandatory field, therefore any migrated records with a missing 'favorite_flavor' column are okay.